aliclark/sensibility/README.md

 # sensibility
 Performs a census of a cluster’s nodes, scores the cluster out of 100 for diverseness

-This asks cluster nodes to self-report aspects of their software and hardware configuration, such as:
+This asks cluster nodes to self-report aspects of their software, hardware, network and commercial configuration, such as:

 ## type
 * Processor maker